-Note: This extract is from the settlement legislation.
-The Waikato Raupatu Claim was by direct Negotiation, not through the Waitangi Tribunal.
+Note: This extract is from the settlement legislation sections 14 to 16 in the Preamble.
+The Waikato-Tainui Raupatu Claims (Waikato River) Settlement Act 2010 was by direct Negotiation, not with proceedings through the Waitangi Tribunal.
 It has been included as it was referenced in another Tribunal report and was also agreed by Crown and Waikato-Tainui for inclusion in the legislation.

 "The Resource Management Act 1991 gave regional and local authorities substantial functions and powers over natural resources, including the power to grant resource consents for River use.
 The Act did not, however, provide for protection of te mana o te Awa and te mana whakahaere of Waikato-Tainui.
-Since the Act came into effect, Waikato-Tainui have been involved as respondents in many consent hearings, seeking conditions which would protect the River"
+Since the Act came into effect, Waikato-Tainui have been involved as respondents in many consent hearings, seeking conditions which would protect the River."

 "Negotiations with the Crown were commenced by Robert Te Kotahi Mahuta on behalf of Waikato-Tainui in 1999.
-Following his death, they recommenced in 2005, leading to the deed of settlement and the Kiingitanga Accord between the Crown and Waikato-Tainui dated 22 August 2008"
+Following his death, they recommenced in 2005, leading to the deed of settlement and the Kiingitanga Accord between the Crown and Waikato-Tainui dated 22 August 2008."